 Should you discover a defect, please call us for instruction about return and replacement of the defective part.
 We will replace free of cost any part that is defective in material or workmanship for one year from date of shipment.
+If you take delivery during the late spring or summer, we will extend the warranty start date to Thanksgiving of that year.
+If you find that you will be starting up your Fireplace later than Thanksgiving, please let us know by calling or writing us and giving us your projected installation and start up date.
+We will then confirm to you, in writing, an extended warranty expiration date.

 We further warrant that each Fireplace is exactly as we have represented it.
-If you are not completely satisfied with the appearance, quality or performance of your Fireplace, you may return it within 6 months from the shipment date.
+If you are not completely satisfied with the appearance, quality or performance of your Fireplace, you may return it within 30 days of delivery.